unioslo/harborapi/codegen/README.md

 # Code Generation

 The application relies on code generation to generate models for the Harbor API.
-Some of these model definitions are not entirely correct, however, and this is where we have to do some extra work to fix them.
+Some of the model definitions in the API specification are not entirely correct, however, and this is where we have to do some extra work to fix them.

-Furthermore, the API is constantly evolving, and this is a way to ensure we always have up-to-date models for the API (and if it's not backwards-compatible, blame Harbor for not caring about proper versioning and deprecation of their API).
+Furthermore, the Harbor API is constantly evolving, and this code generation tool is a way to ensure we always have up-to-date models in the client (and if it's not backwards-compatible, blame Harbor for not caring about proper versioning and deprecation of their API).

 ## What is happening here?